tableau/tableau-viz-lwc/README.md

 1. On the account record page, enter the URL of the Tableau viz that contains the sales data you want to display.

-1. Select **Filter visualization based on the page**, and define the advanced filters using the Tableau field and Salesforce fields.

     The Tableau field needs to be the name of a field in the viz that you are embedding.
 For example, the viz might contain a field for the account ID.
 The Salesforce field needs to specify a qualified field name for that page.
 For example, on the opportunity record page, you could use `Opportunity.AccountId`.
 When the values from these two fields match, the LWC will automatically filter the Tableau viz.

     ![Tableau Visualization LWC Filter Settings](./assets/lwc_filtering.png 'Tableau Visualization LWC Filter Settings')

 1. Save your changes to the page.
-Select other opportunity pages and repeat the steps you made here, adding the URL for the viz and the setting up the same fields for filtering.

 ---